FAQEUCyber Resilience Act

 Citations

-Section 4
+Question 4

-Does the CRA prescribe one fixed technical checklist or one mandatory methodology for meeting the essential cybersecurity requirements?
+Does the CRA prescribe one fixed technical checklist or one mandatory methodology for meeting the Essential Cybersecurity Requirements?

 No.